Meera and Jojen Reed by Amok©

 Jojen, Bran, Meera, Hodor, and Coldhands travel north of the Wall in search of the three-eyed crow.
 They reach the cave of the three-eyed crow, but are ambushed by wights just outside the cave’s entrance.
 Because Jojen is too weak to continue, Meera carries him on her back.
 Inside the cave, the group meet the remaining children of the forest and the three-eyed crow.

-Jojen falls into a resigned depression.
-He wants to go home to Greywater Watch.
+Jojen falls into a resigned depression, wanting to go home to Greywater Watch.
 Meera implies while speaking with Bran that Jojen has had a greendream of his fate when he goes to Greywater Watch, and that Jojen isn't willig to try and fight his fate, reasoning that the greendreams to not lie.
 Meera's reaction to this conversation implies that a return back home for Jojen might have unpleasant consequences.